-The ECI, bvdm and Fogra recommend the immediate use of version 2 in order to avoid these problems.
-The adjustments have no impact on the measurement of the control strips as neither the layout nor the color values have been changed.
-The version is indicated by "v2" in the file name and on the control strip.
+The changes in the versions 2 and 3 have no impact on the measurement of the control strips as neither the layout nor the color values have been changed.
+The version is indicated by "v2" or "v3" in the file name and on the control strip.